Joining Forces: Education

 8 Keys to Success

 More and more institutions of higher education are stepping up to provide programs and services to support our veterans and military families in pursuit of higher education.
-More than 250 community colleges and universities have already signed onto the Administration’s “8 Keys to Success,” signaling their support for our returning heroes in their classrooms.
+More than 250 community colleges and universities have already signed onto the Administration’s “8 Keys to Success,” signaling their support for our returning service members, veterans, and their families in the classroom.

 Developed by the Administration, the Departments of Education and Veterans Affairs, and more than 100 education experts, the 8 Keys to Success give schools concrete steps they can take to make sure veterans have the best possible educational experience: